Kuala Terengganu: Other sights

 The Abidin Mosque is Kuala Terengganu's old state royal mosque built by Sultan Zainal Abidin II between 1793 and 1808.
 It is popularly known as Masjid Putih (White Mosque).
 The mosque is also the location of the Royal Mausoleum.
 Seberang Takir is a fishing village situated on the northern bank of Terengganu River estuary and can be easily reached by using the bot penambang from Kuala Terengganu jetty.
 Here, visitors can see for themselves many cottage industries such as the producing of keropok lekor (a local fish cracker), batik printing, and drying salted fish, and the making of belacan (shrimp paste).

 A giant replica of the Terengganu Inscription Stone is mounted on a roundabout on Jalan Sultan Ismail.

+Mayang Mall is the largest mall in Terengganu.

 KTCC Mall is a modern mall in the city of Kuala Terengganu, located at the newly developed area of Muara Selatan.

 Food

 Keropok lekor, the popular local delicacy of Terengganu can be found in and around the city.

 Keropok lekor (especially keropok lekor Losong), a local delicacy made from fish and other traditional dishes such as nasi dagang, laksam, laksa Terengganu, otak-otak, sata, pulut lepa, ketupat sotong, and roti paun can be found in the city.
 In the area of Kampung Cina, Peranakan Chinese cuisine that combines Malay and Chinese cooking styles and other traditional Chinese dishes are available.